a4441834/docker-swarm-cluster-python-app/README.md

-Docker Swarm Cluster to test the routing mesh:
+Docker Swarm Cluster setup and testing the routing mesh:

 Assumptions:

 a) Installed VirtuallBox and Docker desktop or docker toolkit,
-b) Have verified docker hub login,
+b) Have verified docker-hub login and ready,
-c) Able to pull and push images against docker hub
+c) Able to pull and push the docker images against docker hub
-d) Created an docker image with sample python REST example from this link ->https://docs.docker.com/get-started/part2/…
+d) Created an docker image with sample python REST apps by following steps given in this link ->https://docs.docker.com/get-started/part2/…

 Step 1: Create VMs